The easy step-by-step instructions to learn how to create a budget – that works!

-If you want something more high tech, I’d recommend You Need A Budget (YNAB).
+If you want something high tech, I’d recommend You Need A Budget (YNAB).
 You can try it for free for 34 days and then it is $60.
-It is worth every penny (and a one time fee!
+It is worth every penny (and a one-time fee!
 However, I don’t pay for most apps or software I personally use as there is so much out there that is FREE!!!

-Next, look at your paycheck(s) – what we call your Income Source.
+Next, look at your paycheck(s) – what we call your Income Source(s).
 Since your budget is based upon your monthly income, you will have to possibly complete some calculations to reach that figure.
 Here are some calculations to help you:

 - Paid Bi-Weekly (i.e. every other Friday): Take the 4 income totals and subtotal them.
 Divide them by 2 and you will read your average monthly income.

 - Paid Weekly: Take the total of the 4 income periods and that will give you an average monthly income.

 The next step in your budget is to determine your expenses.
-You will want to make a list showing each payee and the amount paid.
-In order to ensure an accurate budget, you will handle your fixed expenses differently than discretionary.
+To ensure an accurate budget, you will handle your fixed expenses differently than discretionary.

 Your fixed expenses include items such as your mortgage, car payment, insurance, etc. The things you pay every month which do not change (or only vary in payment slightly).